godotengine/godot-docs/classes/class_menubutton.rst

 Description
 -----------

 Special button that brings up a :ref:`PopupMenu<class_popupmenu>` when clicked.
-That's pretty much all it does, as it's just a helper class when bulding GUIs.
+That's pretty much all it does, as it's just a helper class when building GUIs.

 Member Function Description
 ---------------------------